ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_configure_ovhcloud_backint_agent_several_buckets/guide.en-gb.md

 OVHcloud Backint Agent for SAP HANA allows you to back up and recover your SAP HANA database on one or many OVHcloud S3 Object Storage buckets.

-Using several S3 Object Storage buckets can be useful for:
+Using several S3 Object Storage buckets can be useful to:

 - separate the data backup named `databackup` from the log backup named `log_backup` ;
 - store into S3 Object Storage buckets with a different retention policy ;